tldr-pages/tldr/pages/common/elvish.md

 # Elvish

-> Elvish expressive programming language and a versatile interactive shell.
+> Expressive programming language and a versatile interactive shell.
 > More information: <https://elv.sh/learn/>.

 - Start an interactive shell session: